 - A phone helpline.

-- Confidential and impartial IAS to young people (16+) on their own, if requested.
+- Confidential and impartial IAS to children and young people as well as to their parents

 - Individual casework, representation and support in preparing for and attending meetings.